Keysight/loadcore/AWS/cloudformation/loadcore_three_agents_and_license_server/README.md

-# Deploying LoadCore, two LoadCore Agents and a License Server in AWS
+# Deploying LoadCore, three LoadCore Agents and a License Server in AWS

 The template deploys:
 - One LoadCore in the management subnet